 You’ll need to undertake either Initial Teacher Training (ITT) or Initial Teacher Education.
 This will include 120 days of in-class teaching experience and continuous assessment.

 School-led programs usually take a year to complete and result in QTS.
-You can search and apply for school-led training courses taking place in 2018 by visiting the UCAS Teacher Training site today.
+You can search and apply for school-led training courses taking place over the coming year by visiting the UCAS Teacher Training site today.